 Washington, DC 20001

-AMCAS only accepts eTranscripts from our approved vendors: National Student Clearinghouse and Parchment.
-AMCAS will not accept transcripts by email or fax.
+The AMCAS program only accepts eTranscripts from our approved vendors, National Student Clearinghouse and Parchment, and emailed transcripts from approved school registrars.

 If your college or university has not requested that you provide a Transcript ID, they are not yet an approved sender.
 Requesting an electronic transcript from a school that is not yet approved will result in delays in your application, as you will have to submit another request to your registrar for a paper transcript.

-Remember that AMCAS continues to accept official paper transcripts from all institutions
+Remember that the AMCAS program continues to accept official paper transcripts from all institutions

 What is the Transcript ID?